evpo/EncryptPad/docs/en/readme.md

 <div id="key-file" />
 ##What Is EncrypPad Key File?
 In symmetric encryption the same sequence is used to encrypt and decrypt data.
-The user or another application usually provides this sequence in the form of an entered password or a file.
-In addition to entered passwords, EncryptPad generates files with random sequences called "key files".
+The user or another application usually provides this sequence in the form of an entered passphrase or a file.
+In addition to entered passphrases, EncryptPad generates files with random sequences called "key files".

-When the user creates a key file, EncryptPad generates a random sequence of bytes, asks the user for a password, encrypts the generated sequence and saves it to a file.
+When the user creates a key file, EncryptPad generates a random sequence of bytes, asks the user for a passphrase, encrypts the generated sequence and saves it to a file.

 The format of the file is OpenPGP.
 Other OpenPGP implementations can also create and open EncryptPad key files as below shell commands demonstrate.